navis-org/navis/navis/transforms/README.md

   3. `navis.transforms.cmtk.CMTKtransform` provides an interface with
      [CMTK](https://www.nitrc.org/projects/cmtk/) to use CMTK's `.list`
      transforms.
 CMTK needs to be installed separately.
-  4. `navis.transforms.h5reg.H5transform` provides in interface to use the Saalfeld lab's h5 deformation field-based transforms.
-It uses `jpype` (`pip install JPype1`) to talk to a Java-Virtual Machine (JVM).
+  4. `navis.transforms.h5reg.H5transform` provides an interface to use the Saalfeld lab's h5 deformation field-based transforms.

 You can subclass ``navis.transforms.base.BaseTransform`` to implement other types of transforms for navis to use.